Best cooling fans of 2021 | CNN Underscored

 How we tested

-To track energy consumption, we plugged each fan into a P3 International Kill A Watt EZ electricity usage monitor while running them for 2 hours at their highest speed, without oscillation.
-We noted the amps and watts used during those 2 hours.
+To track energy consumption, we plugged each fan into a P3 International Kill A Watt EZ electricity usage monitor while running them for two hours at their highest speed, without oscillation.
+We noted the amps and watts used during those two hours.

 While all the models we tested made an audible hum in operation, in the end, each unit measured at an average level of around 52.6 decibels (dB) — no louder than the hum of a running refrigerator and not loud enough to interfere with conversation or sleep.
 Therefore, any of the fans we tested would be suitable for most spaces around your house, home office or dorm room.